 The festival venue is in an innovative creative space known as 'House on Fire'' situated on the scenic farmlands in Malkern’s Valley, a short drive from Swaziland’s capital, Mbabane.
 Being the smallest country in the Southern atmosphere and the last remaining absolute monarchy in Africa, Swaziland is a unique venue for a festival of this sort.
 The venue grounds comprise an art gallery, an amphitheatre and a large outdoor stage, each aspect of the venue is given a mesmerising quality by the fairy tale-like stone building structures and the rolling valley scenery which encompasses the site.

-In addition to music discussions and art, a range of kids’ activities will be available at 'KidZone'.
+In addition to music discussions and art, a range of kids’ activities will be available.
 Kids can engage in a number of interactive activities including art, theatre, storytelling, poetry and music.
 While primarily for kids, parents can also become involved and bond with their kids through creativity.
 Food and merchandise stalls will be available throughout the festival.

 As it is situated in Swaziland, you need a passport to gain entry to this festival.
 You can either drive to the Festival site or fly with Swaziland Airlink from Joburg to Mbabane.